offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 +--+--+           +--+--+    ana    +--+--+           +--+--+
 ```

 Given this observation, when serializing the first and last columns of the matrix, you technically only need to store the symbols from the last column.
-The first column is just the last column but sorted.
+The first column is just the last column, but sorted.
 For example, the symbols in last column of the example above are "annb¶aa".
 To convert that back into the first and last columns of the matrix with symbol instance counts, the steps are as follows:

 1. Last column: augment "annb¶aa" with symbol instance counts: [a1, n1, n2, b1, ¶1, a2, a3].